mcqeen1207/mood_ml/README.md

 For the calculation of sleep indexes, we referred to the following paper:
 Katori et al., The 103,200-arm acceleration dataset in the UK Biobank revealed a landscape of human sleep phenotypes.
 PNAS (2022)

-For the simulation of human circadian pacemaker, we utilize the codes in https://github.com/ojwalch/predicting_dlmo
+For the simulation of human circadian pacemaker, we referred to the codes in https://github.com/ojwalch/predicting_dlmo

 ### Required packages

 'mnsd.p' and 'Index_calculation.m' is witten in MATLAB R2022b.
 'mood_ml.ipynb' is written in Python 3.
 All codes can be implemented unless the users installed Python 3, Jupyter notebook, and Matlab.
+Required Packges in Matlab:

+  findpeaks (in 'signal processing toolbox')

-Required Packges:
+Required Packges in Python:

   pandas
   pickle